suncoast-devs/handbook/lessons/http-intro/index.md

 Starting in the 1970 researchers were looking for ways to interconnect computers to share information.
-These computers were mostly at research and educational institution.
+These computers were mostly at research and educational institutions.
 The first widely recognized network was ARPANET which combined local networks of computers into a network-of-networks (the beginnings of the ideas of "the web").
 From this some standards began to evolve, one of which became the Transmission Control Protocol and Internet Protocol.
 Perhaps you have